PART D. Proceedings in Court Cases Before Issuing Authorities

 Within the meaning of Rule 540, counsel is present when physically with the defendant or with the issuing authority.

-Under paragraph (A), the issuing authority has discretion to order that a defendant appear in person for the arraignment.
+Under paragraph (A), the issuing authority has discretion to order that a defendant appear in person for the preliminary arraignment.

 Under paragraph (A), two-way simultaneous audio-visual communication is a form of advanced communication technology.